 Welcome to part 3 of the Map It Out series.
-If this is your first time visiting this site I’d like to welcome you to check out the previous posts on this topic as well as a number of other categories you can find on the bottom right-hand of the homepage.
+If this is your first time visiting this site I’d like to welcome you to check out the previous posts on this topic as well as a number of other categories you can find on my blog.
 Also, be sure to check out the Lick of the Day as well as my Digital Store.

 Last week we finished mapping out a plan for the intro/vamp section.
 This week I wanted to take a look at the “A” section of Stand Firm.